uppsala-makerspace/loerdagskurser/docs/reflektioner/20260530_richel/README.md

 - For the first print, you need to see the print from start to end
 - For the second and later prints, you need to be within hearing distance

-## Cooking does fine
+## The cooking course is thriving

-The cooking course seems to do fine.
+The cooking course seems to thrive.

-The course has a stable group of participants.
+The course has a stable group of both teachers and participants.

+The teachers are structuring the course and have developed a lesson card for the learners to follow.
+The first learner finishing the lesson card is near!
-The course does not use a booklet yet.
+The course does not use a booklet yet, but the teachers are informally talking about doing so.

-They have developed a lesson card and the first learner finishing it is near.
+The course has a special feeling to it, with kids coming early to cook and have breakfast together.
+It adds a bit of a family feeling into the LK mix.

-## Laser cutter seems dormant
+## Laser cutter course has become dormant

 The laser cutter course seems to be dormant.

 Only few times the laser cutter volunteer was present.
 Due to this, few learners learned to use the laser cutter.
+This is fine, as we cannot force people to be at UMS.

+I will consider the laser cutter course dormant for now.

 ## Processing seems fine